dukeboard/dukeboard.github.io/doc/DOC.md

 ### Available mappings to infrastructure

 Each Kevoree node types can refine the creation of child nodes.
-Each of them, offer several virtualization capabilities.
+Each of them, offers several virtualization capabilities.

 **JavaNode**
 This is the default implementation.
 Basically it creates a second process for each child node which runs in a separated virtual machine.
-This light virtualization layer protect for process interaction but offer no protection in term of network or disk.
+This light virtualization layer protects for process interaction but offers no protection in term of network or disk.

 **LXCNode**
 This Node type creates each child in a Linux container.
 This offers a light virtualization but isolates network and disk from each machine.
 This prevents network port collisition and allows to define CPU share time between child nodes.